slittorin/home-assistant-configuration/README.md

 2. Restart the Home Assistant server under `Server management`.
 3. Clear your browser cache, yep, important!.
 4. Reconnect to HA.
+5. Add the integration 'HACS':
-5. Follow the instructions for [Configuration of HACS](https://hacs.xyz/docs/configuration/basic).
+   - Follow the instructions for [Configuration of HACS](https://hacs.xyz/docs/configuration/basic).
-   - In my case, I utilized my alread existing github account to retrieve the token.
+     - In my case, I utilized my already existing github account to retrieve the token.
-   -
+6. On Integration page, click on `Configure` on the HACS integration:
+   - Enabled AppDaemon and NetDaemon apps.

 ## Package - Weather